Cultural impact of Shakira: Political impact

-The Independent has described Shakira as a "living proof that pop and politics mix" further noting that through her efforts and influence she is one of the few celebrities who truly has "the ears of the global political elite".
-Shakira has closely worked with notable politicians like U.S. Presidents, Barack Obama and Bill Clinton, U.K Prime Minister, Gordon Brown, Qatari royal consort, Sheikha Moza Bint Nasser, Prince William, Duke of Cambridge.
+The Independent has described Shakira as a "living proof that pop and politics mix" further noting that through her efforts she is one of the few celebrities who has "the ears of the global political elite".
+Shakira has worked with politicians like U.S. Presidents, Barack Obama and Bill Clinton, U.K Prime Minister, Gordon Brown, Qatari royal consort, Sheikha Moza Bint Nasser, Prince William, Duke of Cambridge.
 Israeli President Shimon Peres, and former U.K Prime Minister Tony Blair.
 Successfully persuading all to contribute higher investments on global education with a specific focus on ECE in Colombia and Latin America.

 As a key figure in Latin America, Shakira joined participating members like President Barack Obama and 30 other world leaders at the 6th Summit of the Americas and brought forward the discussion of early childhood education for the first time in the summits' history.

 In 2011, Shakira was appointed by President Barack Obama to his White House Initiative on Educational Excellence for Hispanics.
 Her role as "President's Advisory Commission on Educational Excellence for Hispanics" was in the merit of her extensive promotion of early childhood education in Latin America.